 Preschools are not regulated by the government in most cases.
 Preschool attendance is also not required.
 Many children’s initial exposure to learning is in daycare or preschool.
 This practice, however, is not considered schooling.
 This is due to the fact that preschool and primary school are two different things.
 The strategy taken by preschools differs by state.
 Some preschools function independently, while others are part of the main school.

 Preschool and primary school are not the same thing in Australia.
 However, this is not the case in Western Australia and Victoria.
 Three to five-year-olds can attend preschool.

 Children participated in a variety of activities at preschool.
 Painting and pasting, blocks and construction, puzzles and games are just a few examples.
 These activities encourage youngsters to learn through playing.
 They also aid in the development of social skills in youngsters.

 Preschools are there to help youngsters become ready for school.
 Preschool also provides child care and supervision.
 Preschool is the cornerstone of formal education.

 2. Primary school

 Primary school can be referred to as the first stage of formal education.
-It is compulsory for children to start their school at the age of six years.
+It is compulsory for children to start school at the age of six years.
 However, many children start schooling at four or five years of age.
 Children attend primary school until the age of eleven or twelve.
-Programs offered by primary schools is the foundation to Year 6 to 7.
+Programs offered by primary schools is the foundation for Year 6 to 7.

 Since 2010, it has been made compulsory for every student to complete year 10.
 After that, they are to participate full time in education or employment, until they are at least 17 years of age.